vaibhav-venkat/shapes_3d/docs/cube_with_spheres.rst

 Next, we will create the outer radii array :math:`\mathbf{R}` and the inner radii :math:`\mathbf{r}`.

-We systematically choose each outer and inner radii such that the total volume of the spheres doesn't exceed :math:`\phi L^3`.
+We systematically choose each outer and inner radii such that the total volume of the sphere (with radius being the outer shell) doesn't exceed :math:`\phi L^3`.

 **Step 1: Sampling the thickness and radii**